SalK91/convex_optimization/docs/index.md

-# Mathematics for Machine Learning - Optimisation and Algorithms
+# Lectures on Optimization

-Welcome to *Mathematics for Machine Learning*, a structured set of lecture notes designed to build the mathematical foundation needed to understand and develop modern machine learning and optimization algorithms.
+Welcome to *Lectures on Optimization*, a structured set of lecture notes designed to build the mathematical foundations required to understand, analyze, and implement modern optimization algorithms, with a strong focus on convex analysis and scalable algorithmic methods central to machine learning.

-This digital book provides a unified, intuition-driven exploration of key mathematical tools — from linear algebra and calculus to convex analysis, optimization, and algorithms used in deep learning and natural language processing.
+These notes are inspired by and draw heavily on material from:
+- Stanford EE364A: Convex OptimizationI — *Stephen Boyd (2023)*

+The goal is not to reproduce the course, but to distill, reorganize, and extend its core ideas into a machine-learning-aligned, optimization-first framework, prioritizing:

+- Convex problem structure, geometry, and theoretical principles
+- Algorithmic design, convergence behavior, and computational efficiency
+- Scalable and practical methods used in ML, deep learning, and NLP optimization

+These lectures develop intuition, mathematical rigor, and practical algorithmic insight across major areas including:
+- Convex sets, convex functions, and problem modeling
+- Gradient, subgradient, Newton, and proximal methods
+- Constrained optimization, duality, and KKT theory
+- Decomposition, interior-point methods, and path-following algorithms
+- Large-scale optimization strategies that power real-world machine learning systems

+## RESUME FROM 19X